Periodic and chaotic dynamics in a map-based neuron model: Periodic versus chaotic behaviour

-\begin{proof} The statements of the above theorem follow from some nowadays classical results on S-unimodal maps, for example, from Theorem 18 and Corollary 19 in \cite{thunberg2001}, provided that the below-listed conditions C1--C6 are satisfied for some interval of parameters $r$: \begin{itemize} \item[C1.] $\{f_r\}$ is a one-parameter family of $C^2$ unimodal maps of an interval $I$ (in general the interval $I$ can vary with the change of the parameter $r$ , i.e. $I=I_{r}$), \item[C2.] each $f_r$ has a nondegenerate critical point $c$, \item[C3.] the map $(x,r) \mapsto (f_r(x),D_xf_r(x),D_{xx}f_r(x))$ is $C^1$, \item[C4.] each $f_r$ has a repelling fixed point on the boundary of $I$, \item[C5.] there is a parameter value $r^*$ such that the critical orbit is mapped onto an unstable periodic cycle $P^*$ in a finite number of steps (this implies that $f_{r^*}$ is a Misiurewicz map), \item[C6.] the map moves with the parameter at $r^*$ in the following technical sense where $x(r)$ is a point of $I$ and $P(r)$ is an unstable periodic orbit such that \begin{itemize}[label=\textbullet] \item $r\mapsto x(r)$ is differentiable, \item $x(r^*)=f_{r^*}(c)$, \item $P(r)$ moves continuously with $r$, \item $x(r)$ is mapped onto $P(r)$ in the same number of steps as $x(r^*)$ and onto the corresponding point of $P(r)$ \end{itemize} (existence of such a point and orbit is guaranteed by the perturbation theory). \end{itemize} We are left with the task of checking all these conditions.
+where $x(r)$ is a point of $I$ and $P(r)$ is an unstable periodic orbit such that \begin{itemize} \item $r\mapsto x(r)$ is differentiable, \item $x(r^*)=f_{r^*}(c)$, \item $P(r)$ moves continuously with $r$, \item $x(r)$ is mapped onto $P(r)$ in the same number of steps as $x(r^*)$ and onto the corresponding point of $P(r)$ \end{itemize} (existence of such a point and orbit is guaranteed by the perturbation theory). \end{itemize} We are left with the task of checking all these conditions.
 We will see that in fact only C5--C6 might pose a problem. \textit{Ad} C1--C3.
 It is easy to see that in our situation the first three conditions do not require any justification. \textit{Ad} C4.
 The condition C4 can also be formally achieved by properly extending the map $f_r$ beyond its dynamical core $[f_r^2(c),f_r(c)]$ which does not effect its dynamics as all the points in $I$ will after a few iterates be mapped into the dynamical core.
-Recall that by Lemma \ref{LemmaDynCore} for each $k=0$ and $r=r(k)$ large enough we can set $[f_r^2(c),f_r(c)]$ as a dynamical core such that there are no fixed points in $[f_r^2(c),f_r(c)]$ except for $x_f$ located on the decreasing branch of $f$, i.e. $x_f>2$. \textit{Ad} C5.
+Recall that by Lemma \ref{lem:DynCore} for each $k=0$ and $r=r(k)$ large enough we can set $[f_r^2(c),f_r(c)]$ as a dynamical core such that there are no fixed points in $[f_r^2(c),f_r(c)]$ except for $x_f$ located on the decreasing branch of $f$, i.e., $x_f>2$. \textit{Ad} C5.
 We will show that there exists a map $f_{r^*}$ such that the critical point $c$ is mapped in a few steps onto the unstable fixed point.
 Such a map is necessarily a Misiurewicz map.
 Let us only remind that Misiurewicz maps can be found in a number of ways and our idea of the proof is chosen for simplicity.
 We will call $r^*$ the \emph{Misiurewicz parameter}.
-Let us firstly justify that the fixed point $x_f>2$ is unstable for the $r$-parameter values used in further estimation of the Misiurewicz parameter.
-Let $x_f$ be a fixed point of $f(x)=x^2 \exp{(r-x)}$.
-Then for $x_f \neq 0$ we have $x_f\exp(-x_f)=\exp(-r)$.
-The right hand side of this equality decreases with $r$ and similarly the left one is a decreasing function of $x_f$ for $x_f>1$ (we are interested in $x_f>2$).
-Therefore the value of the fixed point $x_f>2$ also increases as $r$ increases, i.e. with the increase of $r$ the fixed point $x_f>2$ moves further to the right.
-Since $f'(x_f)=x_f\exp({r-x_f})(2-x_f)=2-x_f$, $x_f$ is unstable whenever $x_f>3$.
-In our below estimation of the Misiurewicz parameter we consider $r\in (2.43,2.44)$.
-As for $r\geq 2.43$ we certainly have $x_f>3$, $x_f$ is unstable in this parameter range (taking into account the above arguments and our previous estimation of flip bifurcation $r$ value, $x_f$ remains unstable fixed point for all $r>r_0\approx 1.901$).